GS Driver Training blog article header

 E-commerce growth.
 Online shopping continues to grow, driving demand for last-mile delivery and distribution centre operations.
 Every parcel that arrives at your door was transported by an HGV at some point in the supply chain.

 Post-Brexit labour market.
 The UK can no longer rely on EU drivers to fill gaps.
-This has permanently tightened the labour market for HGV drivers and pushed wages upward.
+This has permanently tightened the labour market for HGV drivers and pushed wages upward since 2021.

 Infrastructure investment.
 Major construction projects, including HS2, new housing developments, and renewable energy installations, all require HGV drivers to transport materials and equipment.

-The government has recognised the severity of the shortage and introduced several initiatives, including a new HGV Driver Apprenticeship standard and youth employment programmes specifically targeting the logistics sector.
+The government has recognised the severity of the shortage and introduced several initiatives, including a new HGV Driver Apprenticeship standard and youth employment programmes specifically targeting the logistics sector since 2021.

 How to Get Your HGV Licence: Step by Step